The Franconia Heritage Museum is located

 The Museum is dependent on memberships, contributions and sales; it is managed maintained by volunteers.

-Open from Memorial Day weekend to Halloween on Fridays and Saturdays from 1-4pm.
+Open from Memorial Day weekend to the end of October

 Other times by special request.